yhshi26/University-Notes/2021-2022/Semester 2/MDSA20180 - Cardiac Biology/Learning objectives.md

 - Know origin, course and supply of coronary arteries
 - Describe venous drainage of heart via cardiac veins and coronary sinus
 - Be aware of certain clinical aspects of coronary arteries

+## Embryology of the heart
+- Know details of development of heart, includign that of its inflow and outflow tract, valves, septae and chambers
+- Understand the basic mechanism of folding and rotation fo heart during development
+- Understand disorders of heart and embryogenesis